|

 that we exact from it, but instead it ensnares us viewers with even more questions to be asked

-- SV: Two responses: first, Alfred Jarry's concept of 'pataphysics may require some
+of it.
+SV: Two responses: first, Alfred Jarry's concept of 'pataphysics may require some

 explanation for readers unfamiliar with this notion.
 Second, since